Our Presence

 • Achieve the required confidence and trust of the public while protecting their health

-Key Components of a Safety Management Plan in
+Key Components of a Safety Management Plan in Pharmacovigilance

 Safety Management Plan in Pharmacovigilance

-1. Goals and Boundaries: Enumerates the specific aims of an SMP and indicates which lifecycle phases,e starting from clinical development until post marketing surveillanc,e will be included.
+1. Goals and Boundaries: Enumerates the specific aims of an Clinical Safety Management Plan and indicates which lifecycle phases,e starting from clinical development until post marketing surveillanc,e will be included.

 2. Roles and Responsibilities: Maps the relevant stakeholders in pharmacovigilance and their roles as well as responsibilities.
 This includes internal PV staff like QPPV, CROs, and medical reviewers.